 So next time you read of a young black kid being stopped by police without reason, or shot without much more reason, don’t forget that this isn’t a modern phenomenon.
 This is part of a prejudiced, racist tradition that goes way back.
 And all that’s necessary for it to flourish again is for the rest of us to turn away.
 But at the end of the day, Black lives do matter.
 Just as much as mine or yours.

 (Note – the featured image heading this article is a commemoration in 2018 of the death of 20 year old Jesse Lee Bond, castrated and drowned in 1939 by white store owners.
 Two men were charged and later acquitted.
 His crime?
-He’d asked for a receipt.)
+He’d asked for a receipt.
+Just think about that one for a minute.)